daniel-lerch/korga/README.md

 2. Go to _Integrations_ > _Login to third-party system_ and click on _Add OAuth-Client_

-3. Choose a name (will be displayed to users when they log in) and enter the URL of your Korga instance as _Redirect-URI_ e.g. `https://korga.exmaple.org/api/signin-oauth``
+3. Choose a name (will be displayed to users when they log in) and enter the URL of your Korga instance as _Redirect-URI_ e.g. `https://korga.example.org/api/signin-oauth`

-After creating an OAuth client for Korga in ChurchTools, you can configure it via environment variables in `docker-compose.yml`.
+After creating an OAuth client for Korga in ChurchTools, you can configure it via [environment variables](docs/configuration.md#oauth) in `docker-compose.yml`.

-- `OAuth__AuthorizationEndpoint`
-Copy Authorization-URL from ChurchTools, e.g. `https://demo.church.tools/oauth/authorize`
-- `OAuth__TokenEndpoint`
-Copy Access-Token-URL from ChurchTools, e.g. `https://demo.church.tools/oauth/access_token`
-- `OAuth__UserInformationEndpoint`
-Copy Profile-URL from ChurchTools, e.g. `https://demo.church.tools/oauth/userinfo`
-- `OAuth__ClientId`
-Copy Client Identifier from ChurchTools, e.g. `2807de0033284e12bab29389b8bd1ea3acc0352b6bdc4ce8936aa854a555391d`

 ### ChurchTools sync